Library staff have made some great thematic reading lists on our Pinterest Page.

 “Book Me!”: Writers featured on the “Book Me!” podcasts of Costas Halavresos (former CBC Radio host of “Maritime Noon”).
 Chosen for Atlantic Canadian book lovers, the authors have been published by Halifax-based Nimbus Books and Vagrant Press, the largest Canadian English-language publisher east of Toronto.
 Podcasts may be listened to at http://bookmepodcast.ca/podcasts.html

 Bookflix: Movies : You liked the movie, now try the book!
-We have both the book and the movie: click through to the catalog to place a hold.
+We have both the book and the movie: click through to the catalogue to place a hold.

 Bookflix: TV : You’ve seen the TV show or miniseries, but have you read the book it’s based on?
 The following books all have adaptations that are currently airing or can be found in our DVD collection.